 During the second half of the term, pupils will learn about different materials and their suitability.
 Pupils will learn about the historical event of the Great Fire of London.

-The Summer Term begins with the topic ‘Stormy Seas.’
-Pupils will learn about Grace Darling.
+The Summer Term begins with the topic ‘What is it like to live on the coast?.’
+Pupils will learn about the Lighthouse keeper’s daughter Grace Darling.
 In addition to this, pupils will develop their geographical skills by naming and locating different seaside towns around the United Kingdom.
-Through their visit to Littlehampton Harbour pupils will identify a range of physical features: harbour, shops, lighthouse and town.

 The Summer Term, also sees pupils take the Phonics Screening Test.